 Due to popular demand, I began tutoring algebra I in the fall of 2014.
 I usually tutor this subject in combination with one of my core subjects, biology or chemistry.
 There is a lot algebra in genetics and chemistry, so while I am still new at tutoring math, there is a lot of overlap between math and the subjects that I tutor most frequently.

-Biology is my most active tutoring subject.
+Biology is a popular tutoring subject for me.
 I have tutored students in general, cell, and molecular biology.
 I also frequently work with genetics students.
 I have even tutored a graduate student in nutrition!

 I have a PhD in biology (neuroscience with a focus on molecular biology, genetics, and behavior) and ten years of research experience.
 My undergraduate major was in biochemistry, including several biology classes.
 I am very comfortable teaching students theory and practical application of biology.